Mike Mehta: Early life

-Career
+Theatrical career

 Rodrigues was a playwright and performer whose socio-political plays, such as Grant Road, Goenkaranchem Rogot (Goans' Blood), and Goem Viklem Ghanttar, hold a significant place in Konkani theatrical history.
 In his later years, Rodrigues's affection for the Konkani language inspired him to engage in the creation, direction, and acting in tiatrs, which are traditional Konkani musical dramas.
 Throughout his career, Rodrigues pondered the question of why Bengali literary figure Rabindranath Tagore was awarded the Nobel Prize in Literature for his Bengali work Gitanjali, while Konkani writers had not received similar recognition.
 This contemplation became a driving force behind Rodrigues's decision to explore complex and challenging subjects in his Konkani tiatrs, believing that dedication and sincerity could lead to comparable achievements.
 However, despite his commitment, Rodrigues has yet to receive any awards for his work, resulting in his relative anonymity as a tiatrist, as noted by writer Fausto V. Da Costa.
 Rodrigues has made a significant impact on the heritage of Konkani tiatr.
 Over a period of 35 years, he engaged in more than 550 theater performances, demonstrating his proficiency and experience.
 Furthermore, Rodrigues holds educational achievements in theater and screenplay composition, enhancing his standing in the field.
 It was Rosario Dias who first introduced Rodrigues to the tiatr stage, casting him in the production Vivasghat (Betrayal).

 In 1980, Rodrigues gained acclaim for his role in the successful Konkani play titled Purtugez Kolvont (Portuguese Artist), written by Konkani playwright John Claro.
 This play achieved a significant milestone by staging over 200 performances in locations such as Goa, Bombay, and Poona.
 Subsequently, Rodrigues was cast in another play by Claro called Inglez Madam (English Madam).
 Throughout his career, Rodrigues collaborated with popular Konkani directors in the tiatr stage, including M. Boyer, C. Alvares, Jacinto Vaz, Remmie Colaço, Kamat de Assolna, Premanand Sangodkar, Anil Kumar, Fr.
 Planton Faria, and others.
 Rodrigues, known for his adherence to the acting principles of "Konstantin Stanislavski's" school of acting, showcased his versatility as a writer, director, and producer, contributing to the creation of eleven tiatrs.
 His significant contributions to Goan theatre primarily revolve around socio-political themes.
 Examples of his theatrical works include Politik (which delves into the depiction of the Indian Emergency), O Papagaiyo, Canta E Beira (exploring the concept of Goan identity), Goenkaranchem Rogot (advocating for the official recognition of the Konkani language and its placement within the Eighth Schedule to the Constitution of India.), Goem Viklem Ghanttar (highlighting the issue of political defections), and Goem Tum Roddo Naka (emphasizing the importance of preserving tenanted lands and discouraging their conversion for building constructions).